awsdocs/aws-codebuild-user-guide/doc_source/setting-up.md

    }
    ```
 **Note**
 This policy allows access to all CodeBuild actions and to a potentially large number of AWS resources\.
 To restrict permissions to specific CodeBuild actions, change the value of `codebuild:*` in the CodeBuild policy statement\.
 For more information, see [Identity and access management](auth-and-access-control.md)\.
 To restrict access to specific AWS resources, change the value of the `Resource` object\.
 For more information, see [Identity and access management](auth-and-access-control.md)\.
+The `CodeBuildRolePolicy` statement is required to allow a build project to be created or modified\.

 1. In the navigation pane, choose **Groups** or **Users**\.